larsoleruben/larsoleruben.github.io/diary/kubectl.md

 kubectl api-resources --namespaced=false
 ```

-### All context commands, meaning kubectl config .....and then:
+### All config commands, meaning kubectl config .....and then:
 ```bash
 current-context Displays the current-context delete-cluster  Delete the specified cluster from the kubeconfig